Given an integer array nums of unique elements, return all possible subsets (the power set).

 Approach 1: Recursive Backtracking (Time: O(n * 2^n), Space: O(n))

-This method builds subsets incrementally using backtracking.
-Start with an empty subset and recursively decide whether to include each element.
+Backtracking builds subsets incrementally.
+Start with an empty subset, then recursively decide whether to include each element.
 At every recursion level, append the current subset to the result and iterate through remaining elements.
-Add an element, recurse deeper, then remove it (backtrack) to explore the next possibility.
-Because each element branches into two choices (include or skip), the algorithm generates 2^n subsets, and copying subsets contributes an additional O(n) factor.
+For each element, add it to the current subset, recurse deeper, then remove it (backtrack) before exploring the next option.

 This approach utilizes the concept of recursive backtracking to explore all potential subsets.
 We start with an empty list and progressively build subsets by either including or excluding each element.